-Johnsonville, LLC is voluntarily recalling over 48,000 pounds of ground pork patty products that may be contaminated with extraneous materials, specifically black rubber, according to a Department of Defense All Food and Drug Activity message sent Jan.
-18.
+Mizkan America, Inc. is voluntarily recalling specific production codes of some varieties of its RAGÚ pasta sauce because it may be contaminated with extraneous materials, specifically plastic fragments, according to a Department of Defense All Food and Drug Activity message sent June 17.